netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 However, the design of Netdata changes the cost structure of monitoring.
 Netdata allows observability to be a lot more cost efficient for both Netdata and its users, and therefore a lot more affordable for everyone.

 We wanted this to be reflected to our pricing, so that our customers can enjoy the benefits of this design.
 So, Netdata is cheaper!

-## Fun part

-When working with monitoring systems side-by-side it is inevitable to notice a few strange coincidences.

-So, here is what I noticed:

-The single node dashboards of Instana follow the structure and the philosophy of the single node dashboards of Dynatrace.
-Since Dynatrace was first, I guess they got inspired by it (personally, I prefer the Dynatrace's ones).

-But then, the "new" single node dashboards of Dynatrace follow the same structure and layout of the single node dashboards of Datadog, while the old ones are now named "classic".
-I guess they got inspired too (Datadog's are better).

-So, today:

-- Dynatrace has 2 versions.
-Since they keep them both, they probably don't like either.
-- Instana can be considered "classic".

-I don't know if the above are true or a coincidence, but anyway it was fun to realize...

-PS: Note to self: Don't copy.
-Innovate.
-At least you will be authentic.

-PS2: If there is something we always do in Netdata is exactly this: we innovate!
-Every aspect of Netdata is authentic and unique!